LSC-University Park Geology Department

 The Lone Star College-University Park Geology Department explores the theory of geologic processes that shape the Earth and all its landforms.
 Geology students gain a greater appreciation of the Earth through the study of the physical forces that shape the Earth, the history of the Earth through the study of environments, the development of life, and the succession of geological events.

 All of these classes include a lab.
-For most of the courses, the labs are completed within D2L and are based on maps and data (both image-based data and numerical data).
+For most of the online courses, the labs are completed within D2L and are based on maps and data (both image-based data and numerical data).
 No lab materials are required for purchase.

 Ready to register?
 Watch this video to learn how: